Darnell Collins: New Jersey

 In June 1995, Gates reported Collins to the police after witnessing him violate his parole, which apparently angered Collins to the point that the two got into a domestic dispute.
 On June 15, a judge issued a restraining order on Collins, halting him from seeing Gates.
-Enraged by the decision, on June 17, Collins went to Gates' home in Atlantic City, but the only one home was her mother, 51-year-old Shirley Gates.
+Enraged by the decision, on June 17, Collins, armed with a .22-caliber revolver, went to Gates' home in Atlantic City, but the only one home was her mother, 51-year-old Shirley Gates.
 Instead, he tied up Shirley and shot her two times, once above the ear and the other below, fatally injuring her.
 Afterwards he stuffed her body in the back of his car and drove three blocks down to the house of Alicia Chappell, where April Gates was partying for her friend's birthday.

 Once outside, Collins entered and located Gates, who was sitting in a chair, and she promptly called him out.
 Collins walked over and, to the horror of party guests, shot Gates once in the ear, then two times in the stomach, knocking her to the ground.
 Afterwards, Collins reportedly yelled out "Why'd you tell!?", but by that time, Gates was already presumed dead.
 Collins fled to Gates' vehicle and drove 30-miles to Monroe Township.
 He ended up sheltering in the Star Motel on Black Horse Pike.
 There, on June 18, he broke into the room of 41-year-old William Dawson and 27-year-old Stacey Smith, and Smith's 4-year-old son.
 Upon entering, Collins fatally shot Dawson once in the chest, and shot Smith once in the neck, and left her 4-year-old son unharmed.
 Smith survived her gunshot wound, and was rushed to Cooper Hospital University Medical Center in Camden, New Jersey, ultimately recovering from her injuries.
 The next day, Collins entered a gas station in Haddon Township, where he pistol whipped the attendant in the face and robbed the place of $854.